-Women with early stage breast cancer (cancer that has not spread beyond the breast or axillary lymph nodes) who gain weight after diagnosis have a less favorable prognosis than those who do not.
+Women with early stage breast cancer who gain weight after diagnosis have a less favorable prognosis than those who do not.
 This includes weight gain during treatment and after treatment has been completed.
-Losing weight through diet and exercise can improve a woman's hormonal profile.
+Losing weight through diet and exercise can improve a woman's hormonal profile but effect on recurrence risk may be small.

 Breast cancer survivors who lose weight can reduce circulating estrogen, improve insulin resistance, and reduce markers of angiogenesis.
 However, while intentionally losing weight might improve the prognosis of triple negative (ER-/PR-/HER2-) survivors, it is not clear that it has the same beneficial influence on hormone receptive positive disease (ER+/PR+) disease.
 Now a new study has reported that weight loss surgery appears to greatly improve prognosis among breast cancer survivors.